hankbao/AirVPN-hummingbird/README.md

 **Please note hummingbird needs root privileges.**

+## Note on Checksum Files

+We do strongly suggest you to check the integrity both of the distribution `tar.gz` file and the `hummingbird` binary in order to make sure you are installing a binary created and fully supported by AirVPN.
+Please read [CHECKSUM.md](https://gitlab.com/AirVPN/hummingbird/blob/master/CHECKSUM.md) for more information and to get the checksum codes created and guaranteed by AirVPN.

 # Running the Hummingbird Client

 Run `hummingbird` and display its help in order to become familiar with its options.
 From your terminal window issue this command: